funkygao/dbus/README.md

     $$ |  $$ |      $$ |  $$ |      $$ |  $$ |       \____$$\
     \$$$$$$$ |      $$$$$$$  |      \$$$$$$  |      $$$$$$$  |
      \_______|      \_______/        \______/       \_______/

+### What is dbus?

+dbus = distributed data bus

-yet another databus that transfer/transform pipeline data between plugins.
+It is yet another databus that transfer/transform pipeline data between plugins.

 You can think of dbus as logstash + flume + nifi + canal, with builtin cluster support and delivery guarantee.